-- 3.1.3.01 ASA supports ratification of a Free Trade Agreement (FTA) with Trans-Pacific Partnership (TPP) countries and other countries that may join the negotiations in the future, which may provide new market access opportunities for U.S. soybean, soybean products, livestock products, and new soybean based products.
-(2016) - 3.1.3.02 ASA supports negotiation of a comprehensive Transatlantic Trade and Investment Partnership (TTIP) Agreement with the European Union that provides meaningful market access for exports of U.S. soybean products and that addresses trade barriers, including current EU biotechnology policies (delayed approval of traits, compliance by EU Member States with EU laws and regulations, and mandatory biotech labeling).
-The TTIP must also address the EU Renewable Energy Directive (RED) and the proposed Ecological Focus Area Program that would support soybean and high protein crop production in the EU.
+- 3.1.3.01 ASA supports the administration's efforts to negotiate trade agreements that improve market access opportunities for U.S. soybeans, soybean products, livestock products and new soybean-based products (2017) - 3.1.3.02 ASA supports ratification of multilateral or bilateral Free Trade Agreements (FTA) with Pacific Rim countries and other countries which may provide new market access opportunities for U.S. soybean, soybean products, livestock products, and new soybean based products.
+(2017)

-3.1.3.03 ASA opposes any product exclusions from Free Trade Agreements (FTA) on the grounds that they serve as negative precedents for countries seeking to exclude soy or livestock products.
+- 3.1.3.03 ASA supports negotiation of a comprehensive Transatlantic Trade and Investment Partnership (TTIP) Agreement with the European Union that provides meaningful market access for exports of U.S. soybean products and that addresses trade barriers, including current EU biotechnology policies (delayed approval of traits, compliance by EU Member States with EU laws and regulations, and mandatory biotech labeling).
+The TTIP must also address the EU Renewable Energy Directive (RED) and the proposed Ecological Focus Area Program that would support soybean and high protein crop production in the EU. - 3.1.3.04 ASA opposes any product exclusions from Free Trade Agreements (FTA) on the grounds that they serve as negative precedents for countries seeking to exclude soy or livestock products. - 3.1.3.05 ASA supports the administration's efforts to negotiate trade agreements that improve market access opportunities for U.S. soybeans, soybean products, livestock products and new soybean-based products (2017) - 3.1.3.06 ASA supports maintaining or enhancing trade relationships with North American partners including Mexico and Canada either through multilateral or bilateral Free Trade Agreements.
+(2017)